uhm-descartes/ee342/morea/bernoulli/experience-bernoulli-problems.md

    ever).
 But, particularly if $$n$$ is small, the fact that we have not seen a one so far may be just coincidence, we shouldn't summarily exclude it from consideration altogether.
-It may be better to assign a small but non-zero value to $$p$$.
-In that sense, the ML procedure is a little aggressive on the data, and it perhaps overvalues the observations.
-This is the "unseen event" problem.
+It may be better to assign a small but non-zero value for the parameter.
+In that sense, the ML procedure is a little aggressive, and it perhaps overvalues the observations.
+This is the "unseen event" or "missing mass" problem.

 2. **Bayesian approach** The Laplace estimator was the first approach to gauge probabilities of events that are unseen.
 This is better